argparse documentation Help

 Arity

 Sometimes an argument might accept more than one value.
-This is especially a case when a data member is an array.
+This is especially a case when a data member is an array or associative array.
+In this case argparse supports two ways of specifying multiple values for an argument:

 • Exact number of values.